Emile Berliner: Rotary engine and helicopters

 In 1909, Berliner founded the Gyro Motor Company in Washington, D.C.
 The company's principals included Berliner, president; Moore, designer and engineer; and Joseph Sanders (1877–1944), inventor, engineer, and manufacturer.
 The manager of the company was Spencer Heath (1876–1963), a mechanical engineer who was connected with the American Propeller Manufacturing Company, a manufacturer of aeronautical related mechanisms and products in Baltimore, Maryland.
 By 1910, Berliner was experimenting with the use of a vertically mounted tail rotor to counteract torque on his single-main-rotor design, a configuration that led to practical helicopters of the 1940s.
 The building used for these operations exists at 774 Girard Street NW, Washington, D.C., where its principal facade is in the Fairmont-Girard alleyway.
 On June 16, 1922, Berliner and his son, Henry, demonstrated a helicopter for the United States Army.

 Henry became disillusioned with helicopters in 1925, and the company shut down.
 In 1926, Henry Berliner founded the Berliner Aircraft Company, which merged to become Berliner-Joyce Aircraft in 1929.

 Other

 Berliner's other inventions include a new type of loom for mass-production of cloth and an acoustic tile.

 Berliner, who suffered a nervous breakdown in 1914, also advocated for improvements in public health and sanitation.
 He also advocated for women's equality and, in 1908, established a scholarship program, the Sarah Berliner Research Fellowship, in honor of his mother.
-Berliner also supported and advocated Zionism.